typesafe/bootstrap/src/dialog/README.md

 *   `backdrop`: a boolean value indicating whether a backdrop should be used or not.
 *   `modalClass`: the css class for the modal div, defaults to 'modal'
 *   `backdropClass`: the css class for the backdrop, defaults to 'modal-backdrop'
+*   `transitionClass`: the css class that applies transitions to the nodal and backdrop, defaults to 'fade'
+*   `triggerClass`: the css class that triggers the transitions. default to 'in'
+*   `resolve`: members that will be resolved and passed to the controller as locals
 *   `controller`: the controller to associate with the included partial view
-*   `locals`: local variables shared with the scope of the dialog
-*   `callback`: a function that is called with the result from the close method
 *   `backdropFade`: a boolean value indicating whether the backdrop should fade in and out using a CSS transition, defaults to false
 *   `modalFade`: a boolean value indicating whether the nodal should fade in and out using a CSS transition, defaults to false
 *   `keyboard`: indicates whether the dialog should be closable by hitting the ESC key, defaults to true